RicoJia/ricojia.github.io/_posts/2022/2022-01-16-deep-learning-common-issues.markdown

 \end{gather*}
 $$

-### Weight Initializations
+### Weight Initialization

 Below is a summary from James' Dilenger's article [Weight Initialization in Neural Networks: A Journey From the Basics to Kaiming](https://towardsdatascience.com/weight-initialization-in-neural-networks-a-journey-from-the-basics-to-kaiming-954fb9b47c79)

 Let's say we have a simple neural net like the one above.
 Each layer has 256 neurons, and the input is of size 256.
 We have 100 layers.
-Naively, without activation functions, if we initialize each layer randomly so that each weight has `mean=0`, unit `standard deviation=1`, it would look like:
+Naively, without activation functions, if we initialize each layer randomly so that each weight has `mean=0`, `standard deviation=1`, it would look like:

 ```python
 import torch